MobilePayDev/MobilePayDev.github.io/docs/online/development-guide/production.md

 * SCA implementations: That includes delegated authentication for Visa, Mastercard and Dankort as well as 3DS fallback.
 Find information about the SCA in our Github documentation.
 * Onboard individual merchants and not super merchants.
 See below section on Merchant onboarding for more details.
+* Make sure all merchants have an MCC registered.
 * Use merchant/web shop name and logo when initiating payments.
 See below section on Merchant onboarding for more details.
 * Ensure merchants use correct and updated MobilePay logo and buttons.
 Visit our Design page for guides and ressources.
 * Update all payments with capture or cancel and if refund is performed.